L3Harris Technologies Inc. [LHX] – Increased bullish sentiment favors LHX the most

 L3Harris Technologies Inc. [NYSE:LHX]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to L3Harris Technologies Inc. [LHX], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For L3Harris Technologies Inc. [LHX], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give LHX an Buy rating.
-The average 12-month price forecast for this stock is $197.00, with the high estimate being $290.00, the low estimate being $195.00 and the median estimate amounting to $252.00.
-This is compared to its latest closing price of $188.32.
+The average 12-month price forecast for this stock is $203.50, with the high estimate being $290.00, the low estimate being $195.00 and the median estimate amounting to $251.00.
+This is compared to its latest closing price of $198.22.

 Fundamental Analysis of L3Harris Technologies Inc. [LHX]